HoyLab-Rowan/pyRUQT/README.md

 New features:
   1. Automatically run simple Molcas MC-PDFT calculations from pyRUQT
-  2. Ability to choose MC-PDFT electronic state to use for transport calculation
-  3. Full alignment of diagonal elements of electrode/extended molecule Hamiltonians for ASE calculations
+  2. Full alignment of diagonal elements of electrode/extended molecule Hamiltonians for ASE calculations
-  4. Options to include additional electrode-molecule coupling for ASE NEGF caculations
+  3. Options to include additional electrode-molecule coupling for ASE NEGF caculations
-  5. Automatic plotting of transport results in PNG format
+  4. Automatic plotting of transport results in PNG format

 Required: